Harshan1823/Harshan1823/README.md

 ## Key Projects

 - **FiNER**: FiNER is a financial entity recognition system designed to identify 139 distinct entity tags within company filings submitted to the SEC during quarterly reports.
-The solution leverages advanced NLP techniques, including RNNs, LSTMs, and a custom transformer architecture, to accurately classify and extract financial entities, thereby streamlining the analysis of complex regulatory documents.
+The solution leverages advanced NLP techniques, including RNNs, LSTMs, and a custom transformer architecture, to accurately classify and extract financial entities, thereby streamlining the analysis of complex regulatory documents. and

 - **Activity Identification** - The real-time activity recognition project utilizes Amazon Go data to accurately identify and classify customer actions within the store environment.
 By leveraging state-of-the-art computer vision models, including YOLO for object detection and Vision Transformers for action recognition, the system effectively captures and interprets customer behaviors, enabling enhanced insights into shopping patterns and improving automated checkout experiences.